-- All young people featured in photographs/recordings must be appropriately dressed for the activity they are undertaking. - The photograph/recording should ideally focus on the activity.
-Where possible, images of young people should be recorded in small groups.

-- Buzzers Academies staff will still be allowed to use video equipment as a legitimate coaching aid and means of recording special occasions with the written consent of parents/guardians and the young person. - Care should be taken in the dissemination and storage of the material.
+- All children/young people featured in photographs/recordings must be appropriately dressed for the activity they are undertaking. - The photograph/recording should ideally focus on the activity.
+Where possible, images of children/young people should be recorded in small groups. - Buzzers Academies staff will still be allowed to use video equipment as a legitimate coaching aid and means of recording special occasions with the written consent of parents/carers/guardians and the child/young person. - Care should be taken in the dissemination and storage of the material.

-Publishing images of young people
+Publishing images of children/young people

-If a photograph/recording is used, personal details of young people such as email address, home address and telephone numbers should never be revealed.
-Parental/guardian permission should always be received to take and use an image of their child.
-This ensures that parents/guardians are aware of the way the image of their child represents the sport, activity or Buzzers Academies as an organisation.
+If a photograph/recording is used, personal details of the child/young person, such as email address, home address and telephone numbers, should never be revealed.
+Parental/carer/guardian permission should always be received to take and use an image of their child.
+This ensures that parents/carers/guardians are aware of the way the image of their child represents the sport, activity, or Buzzers Academies as an organization.

-A parent/guardian photography permission question is included within the Buzzers Academies online booking system (Class4Kids) and is accessible/visible to all staff at the specific Club, Camp or session.
+A parent/carer/guardian 'photography permission' question is included within the Buzzers Academies online booking system (Class4Kids) and is accessible/visible to all staff at the specific session/club/camp.